DaniCalifornia/monpoke/README.md

 # Monpoke

-Text-based Monpoke battle game
+Text-based Monpoke battle game -
-** any similarity to other role-playing game involving pocket monsters is purely coincidental **
+_any similarity to other role-playing games involving pocket monsters is purely coincidental_

 ## Getting Started